neoforged/.github/primers/1.16.5/index.md

 This may seem like a surprise for some as in all previous versions, it was code based.
 This is because large breaking changes were made in a MINOR version, 1.16.2.

-It is possible these changes were originally part of the initial 1.16 release, but had to be delayed for other reaons.
+It is possible these changes were originally part of the initial 1.16 release, but had to be delayed for other reasons.

 We can expect this to happen in future minor versions, though it is unlikely that they will introduce changes on this scale often.

-### Registriation Process Changes
+### Registration Process Changes
 With the move to data-driven registries, it is important to know how world generation objects are registered in the new system.

 There are now 2 types of registries for World generation objects: